 Travelers maps and guides are available at many service stations, convenience stores and mom n' pop retails across Ohio.
 Click here for where to find a Travelers Guide.
 This list will be updated a week prior to the 2014 sale for accuracy.

 List your Yard Sale event here!
-(Click on the RED BAR to the right) We will activate our Ad Listings Section as of June 20, 2014...
+(Click on the RED BAR to the right) The Ad Listings Section is now active for 2014...
 Travelers may sort by days, communities and keywords you place here, and print out a list to shop by.

 Whether you call it a tag sale, a yard sale, garage sale, thrift sale...it is all about bargains waiting for you on the "second weekend (Thursday, Friday and Saturday) in August" to shop the Ohio Lincoln Highway BUY-WAY Yard Sale in Ohio.